 The DSLs fulfil the same responsibilities at each of the Schools.
 Each DSL is a senior member of staff from the school's leadership team and therefore has the status and authority within the School to carry out the duties of the post, including committing resources and supporting and directing other staff.
-The DSL has responsibility for safeguarding and child protection, including e-safety and online safety throughout the school.
 The DSL:

-- Is responsible for managing referrals and is expected to: - Refer cases of suspected abuse to the local authority Children's Social Care) or the Police as required; NPCC - When to call the police guidance - Support staff who make referrals to local authority children's social care and ensure they do everything they can to support social workers when Children's Social Care become involved; - Refer cases to the Channel programme where there is a radicalisation concern as required; - Support staff who make referrals to the Channel programme; - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - Refer cases where a crime may have been committed to the Police as required.
+- Is responsible for managing referrals and is expected to: - Refer cases of suspected abuse to the local authority Children's Social Care) or the Police as required; NPCC- When to call the police guidance - Support staff who make referrals to local authority children's social care and ensure they do everything they can to support social workers when Children's Social Care become involved; - o Refer cases to the Channel programme where there is a radicalisation concern as required;